Enquire online. Start your MyBudget journey.

 ✅ You’ll know exactly how much you need to save before bub arrives.

-Today, we’re talking about money, and how much it costs to have a baby.
-From hospital bills, nappies, prams and the jaw-dropping cost of formula (seriously, is it infused with gold?)
-Baby expenses add up fast.
-These adorable little humans come with price tags that can rival a small car loan.
-So, if you’ve ever asked, “how much does it cost to have a baby?” or “how can I afford to stay home longer with my baby?”, you’ve come to the right place!
+So, you’re thinking about having a baby?
+Amazing.
+Before kids, you can actually drink your coffee hot and maybe even sneak in a nap.
+Then comes baby, and with them, a whole new set of costs.
+From hospital bills, nappies, prams and the jaw-dropping cost of formula (seriously, is it infused with gold?), baby expenses add up fast.
+If you’ve ever asked, “how much does it cost to have a baby?” or “how can I afford to stay home longer with my baby?”, you’ve come to the right place!

 According to Canstar (2024), the cost of having a baby in Australia can range from $4,310 to $9,620 in the first year.
 This includes hospital costs, baby essentials, nappies, baby food, and transport, but doesn’t account for private health insurance, childcare, and reduced income if one parent takes extended leave.

 If those numbers have you holding your breath, you can… exhale.
-We’ll show you how to cut costs, maximise government support, and make your money last longer.
+We’ll show you how to cut costsmaximise government support, and make your money last longer.

 Upfront baby expenses: essential expenses to prepare for your new baby